Languages create cultures

 I have a 12 year younger sister.
 When she was very small, I asked “What is your brother like?”
 She lisped “You like to eat tofu.”
 I know she was not wrong.
 Indeed, I like tofu even now, but her answer was far from what I expected at that time.
 Feeling disappointed, I thought by myself who I was, and realized it was very difficult to define myself.
-For the same reason, most people can’t see their own countries and cultures, but multi-lingual speakers are better at it because language creates culture, and vice versa.
+For the same reason, most people can’t see their own countries and cultures, but multi-lingual speakers are better at it.
+It’s because language creates culture, and vice versa.
 Today, let me share cultural differences and Japanese uniqueness found especially by a Japanese-English speaker.

 When working as a translator, onomatopée was always headache.
 Japanese language is said to have the largest number of onomatopée in the world.
 Making matters worse, there’s onomatopée to express even silence, though I know the sentence is logically inconsistent.
 It seems we Japanese can hear the sound of silence.
 There’s another example to show our uniqueness in a sense of sound.
 A Japanese professor visited Cuba for a medical conference.
 When someone threw a presentation, he couldn’t focus because the sound of insects was too loud.
-He got interested and asked a man sitting next to him about the insects, but the man answered he didn’t hear anything.
+He got interested and asked a man sitting next to him about the insects.
+Surprisingly, the man answered he didn’t hear anything.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.